ralismark/micro/README.md

 # Micro

-A collection of shell scripts and other small programs I've made.
-No guarantees on how well these work.
+A collection of tiny projects I've made.
+No guarantees on how well these work -- I might not have touched them in a long time!

 ## mpp - MIPS Preprocessor